CS2103AUG2016-T10-C4/Main/docs/UserGuide.md

 * `add Download Eclipse`

 #### Adding a Deadline: `add`
-Adds a deadline to the KeyboardWarrior<br>
+Adds a Deadline to the KeyboardWarrior<br>
 Format: `add TASK by [DATE] [TIME]`

 Examples: